The Deakins: Legacy

 The GO!!
-Show's archives are limited in number today and although over 200 shows were performed they are rare collectors items now.
+Show's archives are limited in number today and although over 200 shows were performed they are rare collector's items now.
 The Deakins performances of "Look and Learn" and "Tonight you're gonna fall in love" was recorded on series three, episode 117, on 28 November 1966.
 The tape for this episode survived.
 Other artists appearing on the shows were numerous and some of the other rare tapes to remain, including extracts of performances by a then young singer, Olivia Newton-John.

 Decades on, after a resurgence of interest in the music of the Sixties for Australian garage groups, other Australian Record Companies have rescued the Deakins' song set from the archives.
 Remastering and re-releasing the tracks as part of a series of Composite CDs.
 These CDs portray the music beat scene of the sixties GO!!
 Era.
-The Original 7 inch vinyl records, displaying the GO!! label, have become desirable collectors items.
+The Original 7 inch vinyl records, displaying the GO!! label, have become desirable collector's items.
 "Look and Learn" has become the group's signature song.

 In 2015 the National Film and Sound Archive (NFSA) fully restored the only complete episode remaining of the GO!!
 Show, episode 117.
 The Deakins had performed two of their tracks on this (as above).
 The restored episode was presented as a special event, at the St Kilda Film Festival, on 25 May 2015.
 Then on 5 February 2016 for the NFSA program, A Teenage Dream 1966 at the ARC cinema, Canberra.
 (Ref.
 Fiona Rothchilds' weblog article "A Teenage Dream 1966").